Institutional reviews of the HEIs' quality assurance processes

 Assessments and reports

-The assessment panel’s judgment on whether the HEI meets the assessment criteria for the reviewed aspect areas and perspectives results in a report that serves as the basis for UKÄ’s decision.
-Before UKÄ’s final decision, the panel’s preliminary judgement will be sent to the HEI for review.
+The assessment panel’s judgment on whether the HEI meets the assessment criteria for the reviewed assessment areas results in a report that serves as the basis for UKÄ’s decision.
+Before UKÄ’s final decision, the panel’s preliminary report will be sent to the HEI for comment on any factual errors.

 The overall judgement of the HEI's quality assurance processes is given on a three-point scale:

 - Approved quality assurance processes.
 The HEI's quality assurance processes are well described, well argued for and well-functioning in practice.
 They are systematic and effective at all levels of the HEI, from leadership level to department level.
 All assessment areas are judged as satisfactory.

 - Approved quality assurance processes with reservations.
 The HEI's quality assurance processes are fairly well described, well argued for and well-functioning in practice.
-The decision clarifies which assessment areas are not satisfactory, which the HEI is to follow up and take action to remedy within a certain period of time.
-The assessment panel believes the HEI can rectify the deficiencies within two years.
+The decision clarifies which assessment areas are not satisfactory and which assessment criteria belonging to it that are not fulfilled, which the HEI is to follow up and take action to remedy within a certain period of time.

 - Quality assurance processes under review.
 There are several significant deficiencies in the HEI's quality assurance processes with regard to how they are described, argued for and how well they function in practice.
 The deficiencies are substantial, and the assessment panel’s opinion is that the assessment areas that are not satisfactory are to be reviewed again in their entirety.